Pageworks/papertrain/README.md

 If you are unsure about what version of Papertrain you are using please check the `package.json` file located in the root project directory.

-# Feedback
+# Contributing

-Feel free to [open an issue](https://github.com/Pageworks/papertrain/issues) and report any bugs or request additional features.
+Read through our [contributing](https://github.com/Pageworks/papertrain/blob/master/CONTRIBUTING.md) guidelines or feel free to [open an issue](https://github.com/Pageworks/papertrain/issues) and report any bugs or request additional features.

 # License